Last Updated on

 In 2017, they eliminated live presentation features from the software and redid the whole mail merge campaign functionality.
 It even came with additional auto follow-up features.

 Come 2018 and a new version, SalesHandy 2.0, was released with revamped features for data analytics and sales communications.
-Currently, the web-based software is essentially leveraged for document management, lead contact, email monitoring and file sharing.
+Currently, the web-based software is essentially leveraged for document management, lead generation contact, email monitoring and file sharing (sales enablement platform).

 In a nutshell, SalesHandy comes with features for tracking emails, sharing and editing corporate documents, spotting trends, assessing customer behavior, establishing lead engagement, tracking prospects, and analyzing sales performance.